-My first book, Ritualized Writing: Buddhist Practice and Scriptural Cultures in Ancient Japan
+My award-winning first book, Ritualized Writing: Buddhist Practice and Scriptural Cultures in Ancient Japan

 , examines the ritual practice of transcribing Buddhist scriptures (sutras).
 It questions the standard historical narratives of Japanese Buddhism, which have focused exclusively on the ways the state regulated and utilized religion for ideological purposes in the eighth century.
 Instead, I highlight the activities of individuals from a range of social classes and geographic regions in Japan to show that Buddhist practice was not limited to the throne and fulfilled a variety of social, political, and spiritual roles beyond ideological justification of imperial rule.
 The book introduces and translates a large number of previously unstudied archival sources in manuscript form, including scriptorium documents and colophons.
 It argues for a practice-based approach to ritual and reassesses scripture as a category constructed in part through ritual practices.